 Pokemon Go's biggest problem is battery drain.
 In a world where smartphones are notorious for eating battery really quickly anyway, it's a double-whammy of battery carnage.

-Fear not, for in the recent update to the Pokemon Go app, the battery saver feature was re-enabled.
-Here's everything you need to know about saving battery when playing Pokemon Go.
+To avoid that huge problem of battery drain, here's everything you need to know about saving battery when playing Pokemon Go.

 How to find Pokemon Go battery saver